 Dr Jean-Marie Bassett – Product Marketing

-A chemical engineer and former R&D and sales manager at Royal Dutch Shell Chemicals, Jean-Marie carried out an independent in-depth market research and business opportunities review and now advises on Bio-Sep’s marketing strategy.
-He continues to provide up to date product demand and pricing information, and assist with the identification of potential customers for Bio-Sep’s cellulose, sugars and lignin products.
+A chemical engineer and former R&D and sales manager at Royal Dutch Shell Chemicals, Jean-Marie carried out an independent in-depth market research and business opportunities review and was a key advisor on Bio-Sep’s biochemical marketing strategy.
+Sadly Jean-Marie passed away recently after a short illness.
+He will be greatly missed by us all at Bio-Sep, his contributions have made a significant impact to the company’s strategic development.

 Dr Simon Acey – Chemical Engineering